mxmzhang/mail-bites/README.md

 - Authenticate with Gmail API to access your emails
 - View a list of recent emails
 - Read email content in a clean interface
-- Coming soon: Email summaries and key point extraction
+- Coming soon: Email summaries and To-Do lists

 ## Setup
+Note that to run this extension before this is published on Chrome Web Store, you need to repeat the set up process individually to successfully launch this extension.
+At the end of the setup, you also need to add the testing gmail in the Audience tab in Google Cloud Project.

 ### 1. Create a Google Cloud Project